alexzhangs/shadowsocks-manager/README.md

 Shadowsocks client.

-## 4. Install without scripts (manually)

-### 4.1 Dependency

-1. RabbitMQ

-    RabbitMQ is used as a Celery broker to distribute scheduled jobs for necessary maintenance, such as traffic statistics and port heartbeat.

-    ```sh
-    # on macOS
-    brew install rabbitmq
-    brew services start rabbitmq

-    # on Linux
-    yum install rabbitmq-server
-    service rabbitmq-server start
-    chkconfig --add rabbitmq-server
-    ```

-1. Memcached

-    Memcached is used as the Django cache backend.
-It's required by normal Django cache, singleton model, and global exclusive lock.

-    ```sh
-    # on macOS
-    brew install memcached
-    brew services start memcached

-    # on Linux
-    yum install memcached
-    service memcached start
-    chkconfig --add memcached
-    ```

-1. Sendmail (Optional)
+## 4. Sendmail (Optional)

 `sendmail` is used to send account notification Email, it should be configured on the same server with shadowsocks-manager.

 About how to configure `sendmail` client to use AWS SES as SMTP server on AWS EC2 instance, refer to repo [aws-ec2-ses](https://github.com/alexzhangs/aws-ec2-ses).

 On macOS, refer to repo [macos-aws-ses](https://github.com/alexzhangs/macos-aws-ses).

 NOTE: This dependency needs the manual setup anyway, it is not handled by any installation script.

-### 4.2 For the Production Deployment

-For the production deployment, Nginx, uwsgi, supervisor are recommended.
-They are handled by the script `install-extra.sh`.

-If you proceed without the script, some of the commands mentioned in this document won't be available.

-### 4.3 Start services manually (without install-extra.sh)

-1. Start web application

-    ```sh
-    python manage.py runserver <your_server_ip>:8000 --insecure
-    ```

-1. Start the scheduled jobs

-    Start Worker and Beat together:

-    ```sh
-    celery -A shadowsocks_manager worker -l info -B
-    ```

-    Start Worker and Beat with separate processes, this is recommended for production deployment:

-    ```sh
-    celery -A shadowsocks_manager worker -l info
-    celery -A shadowsocks_manager beat -l info
-    ```

 ## 5. Can the installation be easier?